Hot Springs Island: an interesting hexcrawl |

 In short, though frequently confused, survival and exploration are not the same thing.
 Survival rules don't actually facilitate exploration.
 In fact, they make exploration more onerous: mechanically more difficult and, in terms of the metagame, often outright tiresome.
 As old-school games aren't averse to adversity, greater difficulty isn't necessarily bad, but tiresome always is, and even if one doesn't find it tiresome, conflating survival and exploration is unlikely to make wilderness exploration compelling: you still need a reason for players to bother facing off against the dangers of survival in the first place.

 As such, survival is not really what I'm interested in, and if you are you might want to check out things like the Forbidden Lands system.
-In terms of survival elements I do like, weather is good, but this is going to be long as it is and so I'll possibly look at that at a future date.
+In terms of survival elements I do like, weather can be good so long as it's focused on gameplay rather than meteorology, but this is going to be long as it is and so I'll possibly look at that at a future date.
 Disease I see as a generic system item--valuable, but just as likely to show up in sewers or dungeons as it is in the wilderness, and so not really belonging (just) here.
 Fatigue, which starvation and other deprivation fits into, I see in the same way.
 Crafting I dislike on a purely conceptual basis: I want an adventure game, not a crafting one.
 Hunting is simple enough.
 B/X has rules for it, and they're bad: you cannot rest that day, and have only a 1 in 6 chance of rolling on the animal encounter table (after which you then determine how much food the encounter gives you.
 Or I think so; no guidelines are given and some of the encounters are decidedly non-edible).
 For all that people say B/X and BECMI are identical, they aren't: BECMI is much clearer here, and that's more the version I use (not included here).

 Finding Your Way